 International Conference on Digital Arts within the International Research Conference in the Series Consciousness Reframed: Art and Consciousness in the Post-Biological Era.
-In cooperation with the Planetary Collegium, University of Plymouth, England, The German University in Cairo, Egypt are hosting the 13th Consciousness Reframed International Research Conference, entitled “Behind the Image and Beyond”.
-The conference is part of the Di-Egy Fest 0.1, and will take place at German
+In cooperation with the Planetary Collegium, the University of Plymouth, England, and The German University in Cairo, Egypt is hosting the 13th Consciousness Reframed International Research Conference, entitled “Behind the Image and Beyond”.
+The conference is part of the Di-Egy Fest 0.1 and will take place at the German University in Cairo, New Cairo, Egypt, from March 31 to April 2, 2013.

 Complexity,

-multi-perspectivism and Tracking: A brief history of the meaning of image from
+multi-perspectivism and Tracking: A brief history of the Meaning of Image from

 the Postmedia to the Postdigital ages